-Think of a cheatsheet as a way to share “insiders tips” that nobody knows about to achieve a quick win.
-The reason why cheatsheets work is because they offer a shortcut to achieve something valuable.
+Think of a cheat sheet as a way to share “insiders tips” that nobody knows about to achieve a quick win.
+The reason why cheatsheets work is that they offer a shortcut to achieve something valuable.

-You can take a 2,000+ word blog post, take the major points and turn it into a cheatsheet rather quickly.
+You can take a 2,000+ word blog post, take the major points, and turn it into a cheat sheet quickly.

 Depending on your niche, a printable can be an effective lead magnet.
-Example printables are planners, party games for baby showers or bachelorette parties, habit trackers, meal planning list, and calendars.
+Example printables are planners, party games for baby showers or bachelorette parties, habit trackers, meal planning lists, and calendars.